jtdean67/foodbookoutline/readme.md

 + The Italians love the Chinese food
 + The Chinese love the French food

-# The Ratatouille effect: replication is authenticity
+# 1. The Ratatouille effect: replication is authenticity

 ### People want an identical culinary experience to what they remember eating in the old country

 Pixar's "Ratatouille," when the harsh reviewer is taken back to his childhood by a single dish

-### Things are considered "not right" if they deviate in flavor or texture from what they
+### Things are considered "not right" if they deviate from that memory

-are accustomed
+Slight changes in flavor, texture, taste lead to judgment as "close but not quite there"

 ### Is replication even physically possible?